 Children may respond differently to death depending upon the developmental stage they are in.
 It is important for adults to be honest, to listen, to be supportive and to be there for children during this difficult time.
-This will help to facilitate a healthy process of grieving.
+This will help to facilitate a healthy process of grieving (Lewandowski et al, 2004).